btcreator/PenroseTiles/Readme.md

 > The live online version can be found [here][0].<br>
 > When you are interesting how it works and dive deeper, then please read the `documentation`

-I hope, you will find it useful to your works.
+I hope, you will find it useful to your works. <br>
 This is my all first "big" project after learning JavaScript programming language, so I would appriciate each comment / opinion.

 Thank You